wenhao-gao/SynNet/README.md

 ## Setup instructions

 ### Setting up the environment
-You can use conda to create an environment containing the necessary packages and dependencies for running synth_net by using the provided YAML file:
+You can use conda to create an environment containing the necessary packages and dependencies for running SynNet by using the provided YAML file:

 ```
 conda env create -f env/synthenv.yml